 Many people diagnosed with breast cancer feel a sense of urgency about jumping right in and starting treatment immediately.
 In most cases, though, there’s time to do some research to make sure your diagnosis is correct and your treatment plan makes sense — and this may include getting a second opinion.

 Getting a second opinion means asking another breast cancer specialist, or a team of specialists, to review all of your medical reports and test results, give an opinion about your diagnosis, and suggest treatment options.
 A second opinion may confirm your original doctor’s diagnosis and treatment plan, provide more details about the type and stage of breast cancer, change your original doctor’s diagnosis and treatment plan, raise additional treatment options you hadn’t considered, or recommend a different course of action.

-This study, done by researchers at the Medical University of South Carolina (MUSC), included 70 people who were diagnosed with stage 0 to stage III breast cancer at a different institution and came to the MUSC multidisciplinary tumor board for a second opinion between August 2015 and March 2016.
+This small study, done by researchers at the Medical University of South Carolina (MUSC), included 70 people who were diagnosed with stage 0 to stage III breast cancer at a different institution and came to the MUSC multidisciplinary tumor board for a second opinion between August 2015 and March 2016.